Famous Coaches of Years Gone By

 The Reatta: The first Cummins B-series engine with Independent Front Suspension

-Our newest luxury diesel coach, the Reatta is the first of its kind.
-At just 37 feet in length, the combination of a rear diesel engine, Spartan’s first K1 raised-rail chassis with independent front suspension, along with many of the ride and handling features described above is truly unique.
+Our luxury diesel coach, the Reatta is the first of its kind.
+At just 37' 10" to 39' 11" in length, the combination of a rear diesel engine, Spartan’s first K1 raised-rail chassis with independent front suspension, along with many of the ride and handling features described above is truly unique.

 We’re proud of our small mark on the history of motor coaches and won’t stop striving to make it a little bigger.
 You can learn more about our luxury diesel models and their ride and handling features here.